mvolkmann/blog/src/smalltalk/04-getting-started.md

   Look for messages in the Transcript window that say "Package: {SomeName}.
 There is a newer version than currently loaded."
+  Evaluating `Feature require: '{SomeName}'` in a Workspace will not load a package that is already loaded.
-  To load the newest version of a package, open a "File List" window, navigate to the `.pck.st` file for the package, and click the "install package" button.
+  Instead, open a "File List" window, navigate to the `.pck.st` file for the package, and click the "install package" button.
-  Those files will be in `Cuis-Smalltalk-Dev/Packages/Features` or `Cuis-Smalltalk-Dev/Packages/System`.
+  Those files will be in the `Cuis-Smalltalk-Dev/Packages/Features` or `Cuis-Smalltalk-Dev/Packages/System` directories.

 ## Squeak Smalltalk